oscarplatoon/cloud9-setup/README.md

   <a href="images/c9-1-auth.png" target="_blank"><img src="images/c9-1-auth.png" width="400" height="auto" alt="Console Dashboard"/></a>

 2. From here you can either use the search bar in the navigation or you can use the **All Services** listing to look for: `Cloud9`.
-In the search bar you can simply type: `cloud9` or you can use the **All Listings** dropdown looking for a **Development Tools** category which `Cloud9` will be nested within.
-Click on the name of the service: `Cloud9`.
+In the search bar you can simply type: `Cloud9` or you can use the **All Listings** dropdown looking for a **Development Tools** category which `Cloud9` will be nested within.

   Method 1: Use the Search by to find the Service in question.